BEEF LIVER BALLS

 MINI DOG BISCUITS

-What dog treats are best for dogs with pancreatitis ?
+Low fat dog foods are best for dogs with pancreatitis

 In a recent post I looked at the known causes of dog pancreatitis and the possible concealed causes that dog food manufacturers don't want you to know.
 It turns out that eating fatty food is a major cause of dog pancreatitis but what if you religiously feed your dog grain dog food.
 That is low in fat right?
 How did your dog get it?